HemanshuVarma/my-travel-plans/README.md

 # Travel Destinations

-A simple app to keep track of destinations I'd like to visit.
+A simple app to keep track destinations I'd like to visit.

 Made by Hemanshu Varma